 - 1 cup black Niçoise olives or kalamata olives

 - salt and freshly ground black pepper

-Assemble salads: Arrange potatoes, haricot verts, tomatoes, olives, eggs and tuna on two serving plates, dividing the ingredients evenly.
+- Line four individual plates or a large platter with butter lettuce leaves (optional), arrange potatoes, green beans, tomatoes, olives, eggs and tuna on top of each plate, dividing the ingredients evenly.
 Drizzle each salad with desired amount of dressing.
 Season to taste with salt and freshly ground black pepper.
 Serve.